VoW314/Div2StatML/README.md

 Used data normalization mainly.
 Sklearn section just used as a secondary proof

+For my build, I prefer a high damage and RPM.
+I also prefer damage to armor or headshot damage modifiers.

 ## TODO:
  - Adding more attributes
  - Adding gear stats so its not just weapon based